|Last Quarterly Update:||8/29/2016|

 Companies in this industry provide engineering, quality control, and certification services in a variety of industries.
-Major companies include National Technical Systems, Wyle Laboratories, and Underwriters Laboratories (all based in the US), along with Bureau Veritas (France) and SGS (Switzerland).
+Major companies include National Technical Systems, Wyle Laboratories, and Underwriters Laboratories (all based in the US), along with ALS (Australia), Bureau Veritas (France), Intertek (UK), and SGS (Switzerland).

-The US testing laboratories industry includes about 6,700 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $13 billion.
+The US testing laboratories industry includes about 6,700 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $15 billion.
 This industry doesn't include medical, veterinary, or pharmaceutical testing.

 Demand is driven largely by industry and government spending on R&D to improve the efficiency of operations and develop new products and services.
 The profitability of individual companies depends on technical expertise and the ability to accurately predict project costs.
 Large labs have advantages in providing a broader range of services through multiple locations; some have strategic partnerships with major corporations.
 Small labs compete effectively by specializing in particular types of service.
-The US industry is fragmented: the top 50 companies account for about 35 percent of industry revenue.
+The US industry is fragmented: the top 50 companies account for about 40% of industry revenue.

 PRODUCTS, OPERATIONS & TECHNOLOGY

 Services include chemical, nondestructive, mechanical, and electrical testing as well as calibration testing, thermal testing, and assaying.
 Companies build facilities to simulate various environments according to temperature, altitude, humidity, sunshine, dust, or explosive atmosphere.
-Items tested include high-technology products, electrical components, hazardous materials, automotive parts, and ...
+Items tested ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options